homecon/homecon/installation/installation.md

 	### Configuration

+		Create a log file
+		´sudo nano /var/run/eibd.pid´
+		Save the file and Exit using ´Ctrl+O´ ´Return´ and ´Ctrl+X´ and set permissions ´sudo chown $USER /var/run/eibd.pid´

-		Open the configuration file
+		Create a configuration file
 		´sudo nano /etc/default/eibd`

+		Write the following within
-		Uncoment the following lines and set some values, the last line should contain your knx ip interface ip adress ´EIB_ARGS="..."´
+		Use your knx ip gateway ip adress
-		´EIB_ADDR="0.0.255"´
-		´EIB_IF="ipt:192.168.1.3"´
+		´´´
+		EIB_ARGS="--daemon --Server --Tunnelling --Discovery --GroupCache --listen-tcp"
+		EIB_ADDR="0.0.255"
+		EIB_IF="ipt:192.168.1.3"
+		´´´
+		Save the file and Exit using ´Ctrl+O´ ´Return´ and ´Ctrl+X´

+		Move the file "eibd" from the instalation folder to /etc/init.d ´sudo mv /tmp/knxcontrol_installation/eibd /etc/init.d/eibd´

+		Change the owner and group to root and set permissions ´´´
+		sudo chown root /etc/init.d/eibd
+		sudo chgrp root /etc/init.d/eibd
+		sudo chmod 755 /etc/init.d/eibd
+		´´´

+		Activate auto starting
+		´sudo update-rc.d eibd defaults´

 		Restart EIBD
 		´/etc/init.d/eibd restart´

 	### Test
-	test eibd by writing to the knx bus using groupswrite to an existing knx adress
+		Test eibd by writing to the knx bus using groupswrite to an existing knx adress ´´´

-	´groupswrite ip:localhost 1/1/71 1´
+		groupswrite ip:localhost 1/1/71 1
-	´groupswrite ip:localhost 1/1/71 0´
+		groupswrite ip:localhost 1/1/71 0
+		´´´

+		Also test if eibd is loaded on reboot by rebooting (´sudo reboot´), starting a new PuTTy session and retrying the above commands

 #################################################################